maxh/maxheinritz.com/_essays/go-links-and-wiki.md

 ---
-title: go links and wiki
-desc: A simple approach to documentation
+title: Internal documentation tools
 layout: essay
 ---

-I like using go links and internal wikis.
-I was first introduced to these at Google and have advocated for their use at the startups I've joined.
+Two of my favorite tools are go links and wikis.
+I was first introduced to these at Google and have advocated for their use at the various startups I've joined.
 The best externally available solutions I've found so far are [golinks.io](https://www.golinks.io) (free) and [Atlassian Confluence](https://www.atlassian.com/software/confluence) (free for small teams).

 ## Go links